RenzoTejada/tipo-comprobante-pago/README.txt

 Payment Receipt for Peru where the option to choose bill or Invoice or others is added.

+The Peru Payment Voucher Plugin for WooCooomerce will help a lot to online shops, as this tool will allow you to add these fields in the checkout part and you can register it directly.

+The plugin has the following features:

+1. You can enable more than two types of vouchers (BOUCHET and INVOICE) .

+2. Add the voucher type field in your checkout page.

+3. From the order detail you will be able to view the customer's saved information.

 More information about the plugin in [Payment Receipt for Peru for Woocommerce](https://renzotejada.com/comprobante-de-pago-peru/ "Payment Receipt for Peru for Woocommerce")